MeeperMogle/Arbetsformedlingen-Filter/README.md

 * City placement
 * Date of placement for job-posting

+(NEW) Insert colours into the texts in job-postings.
+For example, mark every mention of "puppy" in "gold".

 Settings can be moved between computers by copy-pasting some text, which contains all preferences.

 Built-in support for Chrome (preferred) and possibly Firefox with